 A big, giant waffle breakfast is one of the key Christmas morning traditions at our house growing up, and breakfast for dinner has always been a regular part of the rotation.

 These crispy, fluffy almond flour pumpkin waffles are exactly what I’m talking about.
 They’re all the good things about waffles–delicately crisp on the outside, fluffy on the inside, and loaded with flavor.

-Here’s why I think you’ll love them as much as we do…
+Here’s why I think you’ll love these delicious gluten-free pumpkin waffles as much as we do…

 What Makes These Gluten Free, Paleo Pumpkin Waffles Amazing:

-The texture is AWESOME.
+- The texture is AWESOME.
 My dream waffle is crispy on the outside while light and fluffy on the inside.
 These healthy pumpkin waffles are both, which makes for gluten-free waffle perfection!

-They freeze & reheat like a dream.
+- They freeze & reheat like a dream.
 I love when I can freeze leftovers!
-I often make a double batch of these gluten-free pumpkin waffles and freeze half.
+I often make a double batch of this gluten-free waffle recipe and freeze half.
 It makes for great meal prep on busy weeks!
 We can pull out leftovers one at a time for breakfasts throughout the week, or dinner on a crazy night.
 (See below for how I freeze & reheat them.)

 Let’s Talk Toppings!
 Here Are Our Favorite Toppings For Almond Flour Pumpkin Waffles: